 New housing development of more than four dwellings shall provide for a mix of housing types that will reflect the recommendations of the Housing Needs Study 2019 (see table at paragraph 4.26).
-Variations in the housing mix will be supported where justified by viability evidence or by more up-to-date local housing need evidence.
+Variations in the housing mix will be supported where justified by local housing need or by more up-to-date housing need evidence.